 Always considering the audience fosters a connection to this being that will embody consciousness.
 How it looks and moves is a reflection of the puppeteer, and that notion seeps to raise each puppeteer’s personal standard of excellence.

 Form versus function in puppet making is a way to explore and control creative decision making.
 The maker’s creativity can be unleashed, but the puppet needs to be able to function, to move like the creature of your intent.
 There is a chance to try out new ideas, and reject them if they don’t suit the overall goal.
-Students gain the valuable experience of trying out ideas until they work.
-Habit of persistence.
+Students gain the valuable experience of trying out ideas until they work, engendering a habit of persistence.
 Be brave, problem solve, put yourself out there.
 Get over the notion of perfection.

 Puppetry residencies takes a lot of grit to navigate, and there is nothing more rewarding than sensing the pride new puppeteers feel when their audience responds to them, whether in surprise, suspense, laughter or applause.

 I’ve been told that my enthusiasm for puppetry and joy of sharing my art form engages and excites the student puppeteers.
-Their thank you letters show they learn to to trust in their own creative instincts, have the persistence to see their vision through, and most of all, have fun during the process.
+Their post residency reflective notes show they learn to to trust in their own creative instincts, have the persistence to see their vision through, and most of all, have fun during the process.